thicolares/thicolares.github.io/_posts/2019-02-24-creating-a-react-package-and-publishing-it-on-npm-explained.md

 So you have just created a nice React package.
 Let's make it available to the world as an npm package.

-**I'm assuming that** you have Node 8.10.0 or later on your local development machine, but is not required on the server.
+**I'm assuming that** you have Node 8.10.0 or later on your local development machine, although not required on the server.
 And that you know some basics on JavaScript and React.

 # 1. Create a new React app using `create-react-app`